onzfonz/comp227/src/content/7/en/part7d.md

 One exhaustive list of existing polyfills can be found [here](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills).

-The browser compatibility of different APIs can be checked by visiting [https://caniuse.com](https://caniuse.com) or [Mozilla's website](https://developer.mozilla.org/en-US/).
+The browser compatibility of different APIs can be checked by visiting [caniuse.com](https://caniuse.com) or [Mozilla's website](https://developer.mozilla.org/en-US/).

 ### Eject

-The create-react-app tool uses webpack behind the scenes.
+The *create-react-app* tool uses *webpack* behind the scenes.
-If the default configuration is not enough, it is possible to [eject](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) the project which will get rid of all of the black magic, and the default configuration files will be stored in the *config* directory and a modified *package.json* file.
+If you started with create-react-app and it is no longer suitable, it is possible to [**eject**](https://create-react-app.dev/docs/available-scripts/#npm-run-eject) the project which will get rid of all of the black magic, and the default configuration files will be stored in the *config* directory and a modified *package.json* file.

-If you eject an application created with create-react-app, there is no return and all of the configurations will have to be maintained manually.
+If you eject an application created with *create-react-app*, there is no return and ***all of the configurations will have to be maintained manually***.
 The default configuration is not trivial, and instead of ejecting from a create-react-app application, a better alternative may be to write your own webpack configuration from the get-go.

-Going through and reading the configuration files of an ejected application is still recommended and extremely educational.
+Going through and reading the configuration files of an ejected application is still recommended and educational.

 </div>